saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

     ---

     Unzip and merge contents to root of your SD2PSX/PSXMemcard Gen2 MMCE device (THIS WILL WIPE YOUR BOOT CARD!)
+MUST BE ON [FW 1.1.1 or later!](https://sd2psxtd.github.io/download)

     [:material-cloud-download: SD2PSX](https://github.com/saildot4k/BootManager-MegaPack/raw/refs/heads/main/BM_MegaPack_by_R3Z3N_SD2PSX.zip)